 Answer: Stones 6 mm or smaller pass out on their own or with the help of medicines in most (80%) people.
 Therefore, your treatment with medicines is possible.

-If everything goes well as expected, then after two weeks an ultrasound test is done to make sure that the stone is gone.
+If everything goes well as expected, then after two weeks, an ultrasound test will be done to make sure that the stone is gone.

-But if the following problem occurs during two weeks, it should be shown randomly:
+But if the following problem occurs during the two weeks, it should be shown randomly:

 acute pain that does not respond to medication